 What is Premises Liability?

-For example, if you were injured in a slip and fall accident, you would need to show that the property owner knew or should have known about the dangerous condition and did not take steps to fix it.
+For example, if you were injured in a slip and fall accident, you would need to show that the property owner knew or should have known about the dangerous condition and did not take steps to fix or correct it.

 Accidents That Can Lead to Premises Liability Claims in Concord, NC